This post may contain affiliate links. Please see my disclosure policy for details.

 Although some of the building is still used by the current Bishop, most of the residence has been opened up as a tourist attraction you can explore!

 Visiting the Bishop’s Palace & Gardens is one of the top things to do in Wells.

 Inside the Palace, you can see the impressive Bishop’s Portrait Hall, The Great Hall, and the Chapel with an impressive vaulted ceiling.

 Outside, you can explore the manicured gardens which include an arboretum, herb gardens, and one of the original spring wells where the city gets its name from.
 Also, the reflective pool is a highlight for a great shot of the cathedral!

 If you didn’t wish to go inside, you can still take a scenic stroll around the Defensive Moat.
 This was originally built to keep the poor at bay and to display the elaborate wealth and power of the Bishop.

-You may be lucky and spot some of the royal swans and their cygnets swim by.
+You may be lucky and spot some of the royal swans and their cygnets swimming by.

 8. Check out the Bishop’s Barn